 3 ways diversification can help protect your portfolio

 Investing requires patience.
-Even if you’re retiring next week, you will likely need your money to last for two, three or even four decades.
+Even if you’re retiring next week, you'll likely need your money to last for two, three or even four decades.
 Luckily, maintaining the long view has historically paid off for investors.
 In fact, when measured over a decade, global stock markets have never lost money.

 In addition to taking a long-term approach, diversification is an important strategy in minimizing risk.
-Having your capital invested across multiple asset classes, countries and sectors will better protect your portfolio from sharp volatility and help capture growth wherever — and whenever — it occurs.
-Diversification will protect you from the sharp volatility of the market, while helping to grow your money even in difficult times.
+Having your capital invested across multiple asset classes, countries and sectors will better protect your portfolio from sharp volatility and help capture growth wherever—and whenever—it occurs.
+Diversification will help protect you from the sharp volatility of the market, while helping to grow your money even in difficult times.

 1. Diversify across assets